Dynatrace/ace-box/user-skel/repos/hot-im/exercises/02-lab/README.md

 After receiving a `User action duration degradation` alert for a Tier 1 application, the DevOps team has been made aware of the impact on real users and of the foundational root cause of this incident: 1000 end users have gone through a bad user experience due to slow response times, introduced by a new release.
 To resolve the issue, a developer must rollback the deployment as soon as possible. **How to analyze this incident in Dynatrace?**

-> TO DO: add demo instructions on where to click to troubleshoot and understand the issue
+> TO DO: Nacho to add demo instructions on where to click to troubleshoot and understand the issue

 ##### Move non-urgent fixes to your backlog